aws-samples/amazon-sagemaker-secure-mlops/README.md

 Each provisioning of a Data Science environment product creates a SageMaker Studio domain with a _default user profile_.
 You can optionally manually (from AWS CLI or SageMaker console) create new user profiles:

 + Each user profile has its own dedicated compute resource with a slice of the shared EFS file system
-+ Each user profile can be associated with its own Execution Role (or use Domain role) (TBD for this solution)
++ Each user profile can be associated with its own execution role (or use default domain execution role)

 ❗ There is a limit of one SageMaker domain per region per account and you can provision only one Data Science environment product per region per account.